Financial-Times/document-store-api/README.markdown

 ## Content GET
 Make a GET request to http://localhost:14180/content/{uuid} with Content-Type set to application/json.

+## Content DELETE
+Make a DELETE request to http://localhost:14180/content/{uuid} with Content-Type set to application/json.

 ## List PUT
 Make a PUT request to http://localhost:14180/lists/{uuid} with Content-Type set to application/json.